ibm-cloud-docs/mqcloud/tutorials/tut_mqoc_configure_admin_qm_access.md

 # Configuring administrator access for a queue manager
 {: #tut_mqoc_configure_admin_qm_access}

-YOu need to get the necessary user credentials to administer your queue managers.
-The administration of a queue manager (using MQ Web Console, MQ Explorer or runmqsc) must be done using **admin** as the user name.
+You need to get the necessary user credentials to administer your queue managers.
+The administration of a queue manager (using IBM MQ Web Console, IBM MQ Explorer or runmqsc) must be done using **admin** as the user name.
 The password must be a valid **API Key** for a user in your account who has **Administrator** access for the **IBM MQ** service.
 {:shortdesc}

 **Note:** This guide is for the **experimental** release of the **IBM MQ** service.
 Future releases of this service will have an enhanced process for authentication/authorization.